Skip to main content

 Social services

-If you have welfare concerns about a person who is homeless or sleeping rough in your neighbourhood, outreach agencies can help.
+If you have welfare concerns about a person who is homeless or sleeping rough in your neighbourhood, outreach agencies can offer help.
 They send trained staff into the community to meet with people and talk to them about their needs.

+Contact the following organisations that provide outreach and social services in your area.
 You should provide as much detailed information as possible.
-For example, the exact location in a park or a vehicle registration.
+For example, the exact location in a park or a vehicle make/model and registration.

 Central